BigWigsMods/packager/README.md

 current version number.
 It will search back through parent commits for the previous annotated tag that is a release version number and generate a changelog containing the commits since that previous release tag.

+__release.sh__ will create a default license file in the project directory with the contents "All Rights Reserved" if a license file does not already exist.

 By default, __release.sh__ creates releases in a *release* subdirectory of the top-level directory of the Git checkout.